About conference

 Agnieszka Dobrzyń -

-Keynote: Probabilistic epigenetic control of complex disease risk
+Keynote lecture: Probabilistic epigenetic control of complex disease risk

 Andrew Pospisilik -